Kractero/issue-stats/README.md

 527

 ---

-The old version consisted of a lot of issues and required manual fixing due to some inconsistencies in ValentineZ's repo, which I forked and made corrections to.
-This fixed a vast majority and noted in `/val_z_error`, but can also be found in `old/`'s problem jsons.

-The current errors are `errors.txt`, which are Brasilistan Go Boom (there are no effects) and a new issue.

 Some stats may be stale (miniscule amount tbh), as MWQ's mean stats change very often when new data points are entered and this is essentially a snapshot of MWQ.